Builder68/OpenEarlyMacsRAMexpansion/README.md

 6. A21 – Pin #50 (CPU)

-Another 4 signals are collected directly by the auxiliary board and routed trough J3 to J5, which are from bottom to top on J3:
+Another 4 signals are collected directly by the auxiliary board and need to be wire from J3 to J5, which are from bottom to top on J3:

 -	/CAS1